Colindale tube station: Attractions

-Services
+Terminus

 The station is sometimes used as a terminus for trains travelling north, instead of them continuing to Edgware.
-Some regular off-peak service patterns in recent years have seen all trains joining the Edgware branch from the Bank branch terminating at Colindale, though this was not the pattern in 2009.
+Some regular off-peak service patterns in recent years have seen all trains joining the Edgware branch from the Bank branch terminating at Colindale.
+However, this was not the pattern in 2009.
 Reversal of trains at this station makes use of a turn-back siding, situated between the running lines north of the station.

 Connections

 London Buses routes 125, 204, 303 and night route N5 serve the station.